 Thanks to Jane at kouzinacooking for raising other things we do round coffee which I think need addressing.
 Chocolate sprinkles - PLEASE?
 I can only say American Temperature - we have a thing here about scalding coffee.
 A cappucccino or a cafe latte for that matter ( btw ask for a latte in Italy and … Continue reading Italian Food Myths 2 and a half: Another Cappuccino Sir?

 My doctor wants me to cut this series short.
-He's just read this post and says he's worried if I keep getting irate I might GET a throm.
+He's just read my last post and says he's worried if I keep getting irate I might GET a throm.
 I hit him.
 Why do we have to follow our American castoffs and want to procure everything ourselves.
-"Can I GET a pint of bitter?" they used … Continue reading Italian food myth no. 2 – No, You can’t GET Two CAPPUCCINOS
+"Can I GET a pint of bitter?" they … Continue reading Italian food myth no. 2 – No, You can’t GET Two CAPPUCCINOS

 I was a little unsure where to start this series.
 "At the beginning is usually best" I hear you yell.
 Ma non!
 What I mean is, where IS the beginning of the meal?
 To the English/American lover/violater of Italian food it would be bread....and oil....and vinegar.
 To an Italian it would be conversation with the … Continue reading Italian Food Myth No. 1: “Dip Thi Bread”, as we say in Yorkshire…but not in Oil and Vinegar.
 Please.